Skip to main content

 The authority to sign contracts and other legal documents not retained by the board is delegated to the university president who may delegate that authority to specified university officers through this policy.

 (1) Delegation to a position.
 The delegations of authority set forth in this policy are to the position, not to any specific individual.
 A person in the particular position on an acting or interim appointment assumes the same signing authority as if he or she held the position on a permanent basis.
-Sub-delegations of signatory authority as permitted by paragraph (E) of this rule must be in writing and maintained by the individuals making and receiving the sub-delegation with a copy to the office of general counsel.
+Sub-delegations of signatory authority as permitted by paragraph (E) of this policy must be in writing and maintained by the individuals making and receiving the sub-delegation with a copy to the office of general counsel.

 (2) Implied representations by signing.
 When a person signs a contract or legal document, the signer makes the following implied representations to the university: